MediaMonitoringAndAnalysis/llm_multiprocessing_inference/README.md

 # OpenAI Multiprocess Inference

-A Python package for efficient parallel inference using OpenAI and other LLM APIs.
+A Python package for efficient parallel inference using OpenAI and other LLM APIs (can only be used on .py scripts and not on jupyter notebooks).

 ## Installation